vladigleba/vladigleba.github.io/source/_posts/2014-04-10-deploying-rails-apps-part-6-writing-capistrano-tasks.markdown

 namespace :deploy do

   . . .

   before :deploy, "deploy:check_revision"
   after :deploy, "deploy:restart"
   after :rollback, "deploy:restart"
 end
 ```

 We're first using `before()` to tell Capistrano to run our `check_revision` task before it runs its own `deploy` task.
 Then we use `after()` to make sure Capistrano restarts Unicorn after a `deploy`.
 Finally, we do the same thing after a `rollback` task, which is a task that simply allows you to rollback to the previous deploy if you don't like the current one, for whatever reason, and it's invoked by running `cap production deploy:rollback`.
-Of course, we could use these callbacks with <em>any</em> task to run <em>any other</em> task, and this is powerful because it allows us to reuse and extend our code in different ways.
+Of course, we could use these callbacks with *any* task to run *any other* task, and this is powerful because it allows us to reuse and extend our code in different ways.

 I'd like to point out that we're using the callbacks inside a namespace to make sure Capistrano knows which tasks the callbacks are referencing.
 This way Capistrano will know to run the `deploy` task, for example, that's defined in its own `deploy` namespace, and not some other task with an identical name defined somewhere else.